computablelabs/compspec/TopLevelSpec.md

   - `Market.get_total_number_investor_tokens()` returns the total number of MarketTokens held by investors.
 This method will be used by Market.divest() and Market.get_current_investor_price()
   - `Market.set_access_cost(listing)`: Callable by the owner of a listing to set price for accessing the listing.
   - `Market.get_access_cost(listing)`: Getter to view cost.

+### Basic Structure of Market

+A market holds a set of listings.
+Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend`.
+Newcomers to the market can call `Market.apply()` to apply to have their listing added to the market.

 ### Market Token